ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 The project started when I found myself, like many people from Latin American Universities, with restricted access to the [United Nations Commodity Trade Statistics Database](https://comtrade.un.org/) (UN COMTRADE).
 That is the result of expensive subscriptions and a generalized lack of resources for universities in the region as a result of non-existing I+D policies for development.

-There are alternatives to COMTRADE, for example the [Base Pour L'Analyse du Commerce International](http://www.cepii.fr/CEPII/en/bdd_modele/presentation.asp?id=1) (BACI) constitutes an improvement over COMTRADE as is constructed using the raw data and a method that reconciles the declarations of the exporter and the importer.
+There are alternatives to COMTRADE, for example the [Base Pour L'Analyse du Commerce International](http://www.cepii.fr/CEPII/en/bdd_modele/presentation.asp?id=1) (BACI) constitutes an improvement over COMTRADE as it is constructed using the raw data and a method that reconciles the declarations of the exporter and the importer.
 This harmonization procedure enables to extend considerably the number of countries for which trade data are available, as compared to the original dataset.
 The main limitations behind BACI are three: (i) To access their data you need a COMTRADE account; (ii) their datasets are only available to be downloaded as zip files organized by year, with no plans to provide an API or database access; (iii) there is no access to their code, therefore full independent replication is not possible.

-After contacting UN COMTRADE, and exposing them my idea of doing something similar to BACI but available to anyone for strictly non-commercial purposes and with open access to datasets and code, I got an authorization to share curated versions of their datasets.
+After contacting UN COMTRADE, and suggesting to them my idea of doing something similar to BACI but available to anyone for strictly non-commercial purposes and with open access to datasets and code, I got an authorization to share curated versions of their datasets.

-Different projects such as [The Atlas of Economic complexity](http://atlas.cid.harvard.edu/) focus on visualization to answer questions like:
+Different projects such as [The Atlas of Economic complexity](http://atlas.cid.harvard.edu/) and [The Obervatory of Economic complexity](http://atlas.media.mit.edu/) use UN COMTRADE data and focus on visualization to answer questions like:

 * What did Germany export in 2016?
-* Which products are feasible for Australia?
 * Who imported Electronics in 1980?
 * Who exported Refined Copper in 1990?
 * Where did Chile export Wine to in 2016?